-Strategy Who When Steps/Comments 1) Make organizations, corporations, and businesses aware of the Center.
-Director Ongoing Distribute brochure, meet w/ individuals.
-2) Exhibit at conferences, trade shows related to each Signature Program Evaluation Specialist Ongoing Engage participants through 1-2 question survey.
+Strategy Who When Steps/Comments 1) Make organizations, corporations, and businesses aware of the Center Director, Communication specialist, all staff Ongoing Meetings, conferences, presentations, publications

-C. Provide an active role for partner organizations in symposia, webinars, and ceremonies.
+C. Provide an active role for partner organizations in symposia, webinars, and workshops.

-Strategy Who When Steps/Comments 1) Provide incentive for participating in Center sponsored Director Ongoing Booth, advertising events.
-2) Invitation to contribute to Center sponsored events.
-Director Ongoing Plenary talk, panel member, poster
+Strategy Who When Steps/Comments 1) Provide incentive for participating in Center sponsored events Director Ongoing Booth, advertising events 2) Invitation to contribute to Center sponsored events Director Ongoing Toolbox Webinars, Research Updates, newsletters and websites, and the International IPM Symposium 3) Provide current knowledge to the IPM community All Center staff Ongoing Toolbox Webinars, Research Updates, newsletters and websites, and the International IPM Symposium